-Certificate revocation is the process by which TunTrust prematurely terminates the Validity Period of a Certificate by posting the serial number of the Certificate to a Certificate Revocation List.
+Certificate revocation is the process by which TunTrust prematurely terminates the Validity Period of a Certificate.
+TunTrust will make its certificate revocations public through the use of publicly issued CRLs and publicly available OCSP responder services.

-4.9.1.1 REASONS FOR REVOKING A SUBSCRIBER CERTIFICATE
+4.9.1.1 Reasons for revoking a Subscriber Certificate